michelemartone/dabo/README.md

    getting PASS / FAIL info for each test
  * path invocation of `$MYTEST` shall be relative
  * you can run many, e.g.: `./scamc.sh $TEST1 $TEST2`
+ * such test scripts shall be portable to any other testing facility

 ## Options
 The script works in the current directory.